 Information technology operations - more commonly referred to as IT operations, or ITOps - is the process of implementing, managing, delivering and supporting IT services to meet the business needs of internal and external users.

-ITOps is the core function of the IT department, and one of the four functions (along with technical management, application management and service desk management) defined in the IT Infrastructure Library (ITIL), the de facto industry standard best-practices framework for IT service management.
+ITOps is the core function of the IT department, which usually reports to the chief information officer (CIO).
+It is one of the four functions (along with technical management, application management and service desk management) defined in the IT Infrastructure Library (ITIL), the de facto industry standard best-practices framework for IT service management.

 ITOps is at the forefront of IT service delivery, one of the most important cogs in the machinery that keeps an organization running.
 Businesses and their customers have become so reliant on instant access to IT services - data, software applications, public cloud and private cloud resources - that even a small interruption to these services can have far-reaching and costly consequences.

 In recent years, ITOps tasks have been increasingly taken on by artificial intelligence (AI) software, forming a new sub-field of IT operations called artificial intelligence operations, usually referred to as AIOps.

 AI capabilities such as natural language processing (NLP) and machine learning (ML) models are being used to automate ITOps tasks like collecting and aggregating huge volumes of data, separating, and prioritizing significant event alerts from the noise of IT operations data, and correlating data to identify root causes and propose solutions.